hb9kns/plog/README.md

 # plog

-**DO NOT USE THE CURRENT VERSION, BUT ONLY COMMIT 92d064f!**
+*Please note: there is now one common configuration file .plog.rc.*

-Current version is broken due to ongoing simplification works.
+*It is not part of the suite, but a template file progrc.template is* *included, which should be copied to .plog.rc during setup.*

-*Please note: There is still missing a nice example of a working setup!*
+*ToDo: There is still missing a nice example of a working setup!*
 *It will be added soon, to help in understanding the system.*

 ## Overview